 Step11- Upgrade python3-pip version to pip-20.3.3

-Run python3.9 command to execute "get-pip.py" package file you downloaded.
+Run the python3.9 command to execute the "get-pip.py" package file you downloaded.
 It will automatically download and install the latest pip in your Ubuntu.

 $ sudo python3.9 get-pip.py